 It's also one of those anthology films that's more a collection of short films shoved together.
 I don't quite know how or why they decided to go this route, I guess they had a bunch of western ideas that they couldn't figure out a full feature or whatever.
 I don't care, I'm just happy it exists.
 The Coen Brothers, haven't done anything quite like this that I'm aware of before, although they did participate in one of the better anthology films in recent years, "Paris, Je T'Aime", but "The Ballad of Buster Scruggs", is way better than that film, because I'm not just getting multiple Coen Brothers films, but I'm getting all different kinds of films from there.

 The titular and first story, is like a wonderful twisted subversion of an old cowboy musical, complete with a Roy Rogers-esque singing cowboy named Buster Scruggs (Tim Blake-Nelson) who is just the best gunfighter in the West, he'll sing about those who are dumb enough to cross this jovial white-hatted narrator.
-When then get a more surreal Leone-esque western in "Near Aldogones' where a Cowboy (James Franco) tries to wrong the wrong bank with the wrong Teller (Stephen Root) in the wrong part of the open west.
-The third story feels like the Coens sifted through Werner Herzog in "Meal Ticket" a story about a traveling Impresario (Liam Neeson) who takes an no-arm, no-legged actor, Artist (Harry Melling) from small run-down one-horse town to another performing for the locals and outlaws until he starts losing customers to a chicken act.
+When then get a more surreal Leone-esque western in "Near Aldogones' where a Cowboy (James Franco) tries to rob the wrong bank with the wrong Teller (Stephen Root) in the wrong part of the open west.
+The third story feels like the Coens films sifted through Werner Herzog's mind in "Meal Ticket" a story about a traveling Impresario (Liam Neeson) who takes an no-arm, no-legged actor, Artist (Harry Melling) from small run-down one-horse town to another performing for the locals and outlaws until he starts losing customers to a chicken act.
 "All Gold Canyon" is practically a one-man show with Tom Waits as a Prospector who's determined to pan a mountain for gold.
 The best of the stories is the epic tragic-romance "The Gal Who Got Rattled" which tells the story of Alice (Zoe Kazan) a young girl who's traveling on the Oregon Trail only for her brother to pass away on the trail.
 He was supposed to have a job lined up in Oregon that may or may not have existed and now she's stuck on a trail with strangers, but she soon befriends a young man, Billy (Bill Heck) who she falls in love with, but the ghosts and promises of her late brother come back to haunt her on the trail, even after he's been buried.
 The final tale is a wonderful western ghost story that takes place entirely on a wagon train to Hell that's just a gorgeous and beautifully haunting end to the film.

 "The Ballad of Buster Scruggs" is one of the early joys I've had the pleasure to experience in 2018's year in films so far, which, considering I'm still going through 2017's films, isn't much, but there's so much of everything weird and wonderful I want in a Coen Brothers film here.
 Twisted stories with evil back door twists with great acting and technical filmmaking and storytelling mastery.